Choppiness Index Indicator Trading Strategy

 #1 Basic Trading Strategy

 By default, the upper threshold in the Choppiness Index indicator is set at 61.8 while the lower threshold is set at 38.2.
 So higher readings above the upper threshold denote a rangebound and choppy market.
-On the other hand, readings below the lower threshold denotes a directional market.
-You can use some other trend following indicator to trade the trends in a lower CHOP reading.
+On the other hand, readings below the lower threshold denote a directional market.
+You can use some other trend-following indicator to trade the trends in a lower CHOP reading.

 #2 Advanced Trading Strategy – Combining CHOP with other indicators

 You can create a robust trading system combining CHOP with some other technical indicators.
-Here we will be using the Relative Strength Index or RSI.
+Here we will be using the RSI or Relative Strength Index.

 Trading Strategy Using CHOP

-You can stay on the trade till the RSI stays above overbought zone or stays below oversold zone.
-Here in the example, we entered a buy trade as RSI was above 50 and CHOP drops below 38.2.
+You can stay on the trade till the RSI stays above the overbought zone or stays below the oversold zone.
+Here in the example, we entered a buy trade as RSI was above 50 and CHOP dropped below 38.2.
 The RSI went above the overbought zone.
-We remained in the trade till the RSI maintained above the overbought zone on 70.
+We remained in the trade till the RSI maintained above the overbought zone of 70.

 Trading Strategy Using CHOP